dguzenko/newdocs/docs/zooaksubs.md

 ### Step 2.
 Tune up the access

-Now that the base access is set we can override it completly or partially on each position.
+Now that the base access is set we can override it completely or partially on each position.
 To do so go to the Positions Assignment view for the Layout you would like to work with and seek for the Element ZOOaksubs section.
 Click on the *Override* box and set the specific param for this particular position.

-You can also set the access to the Elements without base acces the same way you did in Step 1.
+You can also set the access to the Elements without base access the same way you did in Step 1.

 ### Done!

-Now your elements will be accessible only to the Users with the appropiate Akeeba Subscription.
+Now your elements will be accessible only to the Users with the appropriate Akeeba Subscription.

 Translation
 -----------